tom-laventure/Spring-Takehome/README.md

 Most API's can be tested from the frontend application

-If you would like to get a list of the current winners in the winners table, start the backend server and visit
+View the list of Winners in the winners table

 `/api/v1/winners`

+Get Users info grouped by score and include the average age of the users

+`/api/v1/user-scores/grouped-by-score`